 Care and Storage of Wool

-Skirting is a process where the fleece is placed on a big table constructed especially for this purpose.
+Skirting begins when the fleece is placed on a big table constructed especially for this purpose.
 The side facing the weather is up, and the side that touches the sheep’s skin, down.
 Dirt tags are removed from the fleece and thrown aside for the compost.
 These wads of really dirty wool can’t be used with their plant particles and sheep waste mixed together.
 The fleece will then be rolled up and placed in burlap bag or some sort of breathable cloth–never synthetic!
 Felting of wool is much worse than Angora!
 The fleece will then be stored in a cool, dry place until washing day.

 Wool of sheep requires the same storing method as does Angora.
 Although wool contains lanolin, moths do tend to inhabit unwashed wool more readily than Angora, for the greasy, warm and dirty environment to the moth is irresistible.
 So place essential oils from lavender on cotton balls, as well as several blocks of cedar wood, around where the wool is stored, precautions that are great moth deterrents.